 In 2014 and 2015, the PPPHW led a coalition supporting the inclusion of hygiene in the Sustainable Development Goals.
 We worked to articulate the importance of handwashing in the 2030 Agenda, and bring partners together for collective advocacy.
 With the inclusion of hygiene in Goal 6, Ensure availability and sustainable management of water and sanitation for all, the PPPHW continued to advocate for progress towards this goal.

-In January 2017, upon ratifying the current three-year strategic plan, the partnership adopted a new name: The Global Handwashing Partnership.
+In January 2017, upon ratifying its new three-year strategic plan, the partnership adopted a new name: The Global Handwashing Partnership.
 Read more about our current strategy here.

 If you would like to receive regular updates from the Global Handwashing Partnership, please subscribe to our mailing list or follow us online.